jinxuanmu/jinxuanblog.github.io/_posts/2024-07-17-One-Year-in-a-Startup-Insights-and-Reflections.md

 The key to startup success lies in creating a well-orchestrated team where each member excels in their specific role, all working towards the common goal.

-# 6. Everyone should be "full stack" in a startup.
+# 6. Everyone should be "full stack" in a startup

 In the dynamic environment of a startup, roles often need to be fluid and multifaceted.
 This is why being "full stack" - capable of handling multiple aspects of the business - is crucial.